PlanetXtreme/MFAudioBatch/README.md

 # READ ME BEFORE EXECUTING.

+#FOR V2

+You only need to adjust the arguments (info below).
+Otherwise, this script runs on all the (by default, and changeable) .vgs files in the directory the script is run from, and tries to use a provided MFAudio file if its in the same working directory: If not, adjust the path (line 14) or paste MFAudio.exe in the same working directory.
+An output folder is automatically created.
+You can stop reading now if you don't need to learn more.

+#*FOR V1,*

 **Simply running this batch is not enough to get your script to work.**  You need to make the following changes relative to your system:

 You need the directory of your mfaudio.exe file with your own MFAUDIO_PATH= line.
 An example is provided.